KiarTV/KiarTV-Discord-Bot/README.md

 ## Features

 - `/caves` command to fetch all modded cave spots for a specific server and map
-- `/update` command to refresh cave spots in a channel (clears channel and sends updated list)
+- `/update` command to refresh cave spots in a channel or thread (clears channel/thread and sends updated list)
+- **Thread Support**: Both commands work in both text channels and threads
 - Server and map header display
 - Farm spots automatically sorted to the end
 - Video file attachments support